Skip to main content

 Architecture Fitness Tests

-Every guardrail becomes an executable check — a simple shell script that scans your codebase for violations.
+Every check becomes an executable script — a simple shell script that scans your codebase for violations, and lands as a check run on the pull request.

 Example: check_ban_direct_sentry_imports.sh